Our Executive Team

 Dominick Henry FCA

 Dominick Henry is a founding Director and CFO of Quintel Intelligence and is responsible for financial oversight of this business.

 Dominick qualified as a Chartered Accountant in 1972 and spent most of the next 17 years working for BP where his last post was CEO of BP Turkey.
 He then spent two years as Corporate Finance Manager for a major UK conglomerate before helping establish and run a marina in the West Indies.
 Since his return to the UK, he has operated on a freelance basis providing interim and part-time financial management and investigative services as well as advice on corporate finance and commercial strategy.
-Assignments have included; acting as part-time CFO of HealthSystems a management consultancy specialising in IT in the healthcare sector, conducting investigative accounting into the affairs of a large Ghanaian company on behalf of concerned shareholders and conducting a due diligence review of Ashley House PLC a company that develops Primary Care surgeries.
-Dominick later became a director of Ashley House and managed the process of getting the company admitted to OFEX (now PLUS Markets); the company is now listed on AIM.
-Dominick has also taken interim Finance Director contracts with businesses in a number of different sectors ranging from racecourses to construction companies and a large distribution company in the UK.
+Assignments have included; acting as part-time CFO of a management consultancy specialising in IT in the healthcare sector, conducting an investigation into the affairs of a large Ghanaian company on behalf of concerned shareholders, and conducting a due diligence review of a company set up to develop Primary Care surgeries.
+Dominick later became a director of the company and managed the process of getting the company admitted to OFEX and subsequently AIM.
+Dominick has also taken interim Finance Director contracts with businesses in a number of different sectors ranging from racecourses, to a P&I Club, construction companies and a large distribution company in the UK.